 – Volstead and Fourteen Year Supply –

-When he was interested in a female’s view, he preferred the notions of Maggie O’Sullivan, an opinionated Irish girl.
-Stubborn – and what a temper that one had – but, oh, she was pretty.
-Rose gold hair, snapping green eyes, a warm skin tone, tall, willowy, and a hint of an Irish lilt in her voice.
-He knew the first time he saw her that she would be his muse.
+It meant he didn’t need her to approve of Maggie O’Sullivan, Maggie Kathryn O’Sullivan, an opinionated Irish girl.
+Shrewd, stubborn, enticing, and sassy that one was, but, oh, she was pretty: soft red hair, beguiling eyes as green as the emerald isle itself, a warm skin tone, tall, willowy, and a hint of an Irish lilt in her voice.
+He knew the first time he saw her; she would be his muse.

-“Your muse?” she said, pulling her collar up, and her red felt beret, down, over newly bobbed hair.
+“Your muse?” she laughed, pulling her collar up, and her red felt beret, down, over newly bobbed hair.

 “Yes, my muse,” C.J. responded, conceitedly.
-“Surely, a Mount Holyoke girl knows what a muse is.”
+“Surely, a Mount Holyoke girl understands what a muse is.”

-“Of course, I know,” Maggie replied, observably glancing down at the novel she was carrying – The God of the Seas.
-“I’m just surprised an Amherst boy does.”
+“Of course, I do,” Maggie replied while noticeably, intentionally noticeably, looking at the novel she was carrying ̶ The God of the Seas.
+“I’m just astounded an Amherst boy does.”

-Happy to take her bait, C.J. obligingly glanced at the novel.
-“Scandalous,” he said.
+Happy to take her bait, C.J. obligingly glanced at the title of the novel.
+“Scandalous,” he decried.

-“You know what they say about Holy Oak girls and Smith girls,” Maggie laughed, increasing the swiftness of her gait.
+“You know what they say about Holyoke girls and Smith girls,” Maggie grinned, increasing the swiftness of her gait.
 C.J. rushed to catch up with her.
-“Elliott,” she said, calling him as she always did by his last name, “You probably should head back home before this starts to stick.”
+“Elliott,” she said, calling him as she always did by his last name, “You should head back home before this starts to stick.”

 Stick?
-It could barely be called flurries.
-He didn’t want to leave her, but in their brief relationship, he’d already grasped there was no point in arguing with this girl.
-He’d argued himself mindless, trying to get her to stop calling him by his last name.
+It could hardly be called flurries.
+Still, there was no point in arguing with this girl.
+He’d argued himself mindless, trying to make her stop calling him by his last name.
 He remained Elliott.
 Surrendering to her, he muttered something about “Saturday then?”

 Grace Brown, in Maggie’s opinion, was the perfect roommate.
-Friendly, sweet, neat, and tidy, and never tried to sneak a male in the room.
-Most satisfying, she was from a moneyed family in Bar Harbor, Main.
-That was important.
-“How was your time with the new beau?”
+Friendly, sweet, neat, and tidy, she never tried to sneak a male in the room.
+Grace was from a moneyed family in Bar Harbor, Main.
+Money was unimportant to Grace.
+“How was your time with the beau?”
 Grace always showed attentiveness to Maggie’s social life.

-Maggie tossed her coat and beret on her bed; something Grace would have never done.
+Maggie tossed her coat and beret on her bed, something Grace would have never done.
 “It was lovely,” she breathed.
-Sitting down in front of her mirror, she brushed her hands threw her now short hair, thinking it looked redder at this length.
+Sitting down in front of her mirror, she brushed her hands through her now short hair, thinking it looked redder at this length.
 “My folks aren’t going to like this bob.”

-“Why not, it’s not their hair.”
+“Why not?
+It’s not their hair.”
 Maggie gave her hair a good tussle, leaving it sticking in several directions.
-She hung up her coat and put the beret in a drawer, mostly because she knew Grace would like that.
-Flopping on her bed and picked up her novel.
-Holding it in both hands at arm’s length above her head, she began to laugh.
+She loved the bob and side bangs and gave them one more good tussle before hanging up her coat and putting the beret in a drawer, mostly because Grace would like that.
+Flopping on her bed and picking up her novel, she held it in both hands, at arm’s length above her head, she began to laugh.
 “Elliot called The God of the Seas, scandalous.
 I don’t think he thinks it’s proper for me to be reading it.”

-“I asked him if he knew what they say about Holyoke and Smith girls,” Maggie said, with a naughtiness in her voice that Grace loved.
+“I asked him if he knew what they say about Holyoke and Smith girls,” Maggie snickered, naughtiness in her voice, which Grace loved.

 “You mean Smith girls to bed, Holyoke girls to wed?”
 Grace asked.